top of page

 A comprehensive retaining wall reinforcement system is effective only when it is correctly engineered and properly installed.
 And on a site like this, it requires a contractor and engineer knowledgeable about both the materials and challenging site conditions.

 AJA Engineering, a local company from Marshfield, MA, serving as the EOR, identified that a non-invasive surface-applied solution was appropriate for this project and collaborated with SRS to create an innovative method using carbon fiber.
-Marsh X Development carried out the installation with precision and care, skillfully managing the site's constraints with outstanding care.
+With their extensive background in excavation and foundation repair Marsh X Development was awarded the project and carried out the installation with precision and care, skillfully managing the site's constraints with outstanding care.

 Replacement here would have meant: